Two new powerful but easy-to-use DSLR cameras have been released by Sony.

 You wouldn't expect to see a great car like an Aston Martin drifting sideways round a track without a driver would you - and it's the same with photography.

-So why not invest in one of our photography DVD or a One to One photography day to get you up to speed with your camera?
+So why not invest in one of our Ultimate Beginners Course or a One to One photography day to get you up to speed with your camera?

 And so you know what I was doing laying on the ground - here's the shot I was taking!